Getting started

 Choosing a builder

-Be sure to find a builder who can advise you on all aspects of your loft conversion.
-Base your decision on the rapport you have with the builder, their experience in the type of project you are carrying out, and the opinions of their previous clients.
-Also check for valid insurance to the level of cover required.
+Choose a builder who can advise you on all aspects of your loft conversion.
+Consider the rapport you have with the builder, their experience in loft conversions, client feedback and always check for valid insurance to the level of cover required.

-To find a builder for your loft conversion, use our Find a Builder tool.
-FMB members are experts in their field: professionals who have been thoroughly vetted and independently inspected on joining to ensure they meet the high quality standards.
+Use our Find a Builder tool to find a Master Builder for project.
+FMB members are experts in their field: professionals who have been thoroughly vetted and independently inspected on site to ensure they meet the high quality standards.

 Aim to get at least three quotes before choosing your builder — and remember that cheapest is not always best.
-See our guide for tips on making the right choice for your project.
+Read our How to choose a builder guide for tips on making the right choice for your project.

 iStock loft conversion builder windows.jpg